Are you a fan of sausage breakfast casserole like my family is? Jan’s Overnight Sausage, Egg and Cheese Breakfast Casserole is a family favorite.

 This recipe was shared with me by my good friend, Jan Blasi, a fabulous Southern cook.
 This casserole has gotten rave reviews by everyone who has tried it, and I love having a little bit of Jan in my kitchen every time I bake it.

-What to Love About This Recipe –
+3 Big Things to Love About This Recipe –

 - The base of this breakfast casserole is made of pumpernickel bread – a unique twist.